ACTS Utility Assistance Policies

 - For the second assist, ACTS will help with 85% of allowable amount.

-- For the third assist and all those thereafter, ACTS will help with 75% of the allowable amount.
+- For the third assist and all those thereafter, ACTS will help with 75% of the allowable amount depending on the funding source.

 - Households are eligible to receive emergency utility assistance once every four months.